mosip/abis-testing-kit/README.md

 * docker > 19.x.x; docker -v

 **Setup**
-* add public key (.pem, .pub) to REPO_ROOT/src/config/certificates folder
+* add public key (.pem) to REPO_ROOT/src/config/certificates folder
-* create a .env file in the repository root using the .evn.example file.
+* create a .env file in the repository root using the .env.example file.
 * update the .env with your properties.
 * add your data in REPO_ROOT/sample_data including test_cases.json, test_data.json, respective cbeff files.
 Default files have already been added if you just want to try.
 * go to REPO_ROOT/scripts folder.